ioBroker/ioBroker.js-controller/CONTRIBUING.md

 will run the tests on your local system.
 As integration tests are starting a controller, please make sure that there is no ioBroker running on your local system using the same database ports.
 Tests are running against databases which are integrated and fully taken care of by the controller as well as Redis DB.
-Thus, you need to install a (Redis DB)[https://redis.io/docs/getting-started/installation/], else the tests will fail.
+Thus, you need to install a [Redis DB](https://redis.io/docs/getting-started/installation/), else the tests will fail.
 When creating a PR, the tests will automatically run on the CI server on all currently supported Node.js versions on Windows/Linux and MacOS.
 After creating your PR, check back if all tests have passed.

 ### Best practices